benallfree/lab13/site/docs/game-loop.md

 # Working with the Game Loop

-When you connect to the JS13K MMO server using the SDK, several things happen automatically.
+When you connect to the JS13K Online server using the SDK, several things happen automatically.
 Understanding this flow will help you build more robust games.

 ## Connection Process